Building Credit from Scratch: Strategies for Starting with a Blank Slate

 Key Takeaways

-Begin your credit journey with a secured card, using a deposit as your credit limit to build a positive financial reputation responsibly
+Begin your credit journey using a secured card with a deposit as your credit limit to build a positive financial reputation

-Opt for a credit builder loan to establish credit gradually by borrowing a small amount and making on-time payments, showcasing reliability to lenders
+You can opt for a credit builder loan to establish credit gradually by borrowing a small amount and making on-time payments

-Leverage the positive credit history of a friend or family member by becoming an authorised user on their credit card
+Leverage the positive credit history of a friend or family member by becoming an authorized user on their credit card

 Create a realistic budget to ensure timely payments, a critical factor in building and maintaining a good credit score